 “The most recent HE Travel cycling trip always feels like the best one: magnificent countryside; beautiful historic cities, villages, and towns; excellent food and wine; astounding historic, archaeological, and geological sites.
 Remarkable that so much could be fit into one trip.
 Beautifully planned and organized.”
 Michael T., Kensington, MD

-“A perfectly paced trip in a beautifully unspoiled part of France.
-Friendship, food and cycling that allowed for a truly memorable vacation with my partner.”— Randy Spicochi, Belmont, MA
+“A perfectly paced trip in a beautiful unspoiled part of France.
+Friendship, food, and cycling that allowed for a truly memorable vacation with my partner.”— Randy Spicochi, Belmont, MA

 For selected trips, including cruises, we will charge half the single supplement if you request a roommate but we can’t match you with someone.

 Starts in Bergerac, France; ends in Rocamadour.

 Bergerac, where the trip begins, is on France’s extensive railroad network.
 Coming from Paris, you’ll change at Libourne, outside Bordeaux.

 Rocamadour, where the trip ends, has a train station, with daily albeit infrequent service.
 Most people will probably want to spend the morning in Rocamadour, and catch an early-afternoon train.

 Those with tight connections can take a cab to nearby Souillac, with more frequent train service.